KhueDao1/Intro-GitHub/README.md

 # Intro-GitHub
-My first exp using and doing an assignment on GitHub, Introduction to GitHub.
+My first experience using and doing an assignment on GitHub, the Introduction to GitHub.
+This project is to get to know GitHub for the first time